 Temporary closures

 Vehicle access to Trail Bridge and Lakes End campgrounds, the Trail Bridge Reservoir boat launch and Smith Reservoir will remain closed until the camping season in 2026 as part of EWEB’s work to retrofit, refurbish and upgrade equipment at our Carmen-Smith Hydroelectric facility.
 The McKenzie River Trail and associated trailheads will remain open throughout the reconstruction period.
-Vehicle access to Carmen Diversion Reservoir is expected to be open in Spring of 2025.
+Vehicle access to Carmen Diversion Reservoir is expected to be open in 2026.

 Leaburg Lake and Lloyd Knox Park